drdtr/shell-commands/README.md

 # shell-commands
-Some useful shell commands for git, anaconda, etc.
+Just some shell commands for git, anaconda, and other tools.
+Many of those commands were used in the scope of udacity nanodegree programs.